darklordVirtual/gmail-gpt/readme.md

 3. Open Gmail and click the "Reply" button in any email conversation.
 The AI-generated response will be inserted into the reply field.

-Please note that AI-generated content may not be perfect and could require further editing.
-Additionally, this extension is for demonstration purposes only and is not officially supported by Gmail or OpenAI.
-Use at your own risk.

 ## Contributing